Gnosder/Gaming/Fugue Wrath/DBC.md

 ### Black Mage
 #### T1
-    Writ of the Black - Learn 3 spells of the black mage spell list Codex of Destruction -  Gain the ability to learn rituals and improvise risky spells.
+    Writ of the Black - Learn 3 spells of the black mage spell list, prepare 3 spells Codex of Destruction -  Gain the ability to learn rituals and improvise risky spells.
     Ley Lines - Will 4, Connect to a nature ley line to create circle of power.
 The circle lasts for 1 minute.
 While inside the circle your effort increases by 1 and your Will edge increases by 2.
     Lucid Dreaming - If your will is below 50% your recover twice as much will from recovery rolls.
 #### T2
-    Manafont - Gain 1 extra recovery roll each day that can only be used to recover Will.
-This recovery takes 10 minutes.
+    Spells - Prepare 4 spells
     Enochian - You know Enochian, the language of angels and devils that spells ruin for those that hear it.
 Whenever you cast a spell you may speak Enochian which increases the spells potency by 1.
 However when you speak Enochian all creatures within long range can clearly hear you and understand, at least at a base level, what you are doing and to whom.
 #### T3
+    Spells - prepare 5 spells
     Aetherial Manipulation - Will 2, target an ally within long range and dash to their side.
 During the dash your form coalesses into an Aetherial mote.
 This does not provoke attacks of opportunity or be interrupted, however your movement can be seen.
 This may be done as a reaction as part of a speed defense.
-    Paradox Reversal - Will 2, When you generate paradox you may instead impose its negative effect on a target within range.
-If the target is unwilling you must make an attack roll against it.
-If you fail you suffer the effects as normal.
-    Sharpcast - Will 2, Elemental effects of spells trigger regardless of the number rolled by the die.